mimiyin/coding-for-emotional-impact/Syllabus.md

 Coding For Emotional Impact
 ===========================
+This class is for anyone trying to use code to tell a story, compose music, or embue a physical object with emotional characteristics.
+We will be looking at examples from abroad array of media and disciplines from the column structure of Greek temples to music (classical and contemporary) to poetry by Bob Dylan and Seamus Heaney to paintings by Mark Rothko to story-driven video games like Red Dead Redemption and yes Youtube videos.
+More details to come!
 ## Syllabus (Work in Progress)
-We will be looking at examples from a broad array of media and disciplines from the column structure of Greek temples to music by Steve Reich and Iannis Xenakis to poetry by Bob Dylan and Seamus Heaney to paintings by Mark Rothko to story-driven video games like Red Dead Redemption.
-More details to come!

 ###Week 1: Seeing, Hearing, Sensing, Feeling
 - What is narrative arc?
 What is composition?
 What are its basic building blocks?
 - What does it mean to compose narrative arc computationally?